Cosmological parameter inference with Bayesian statistics: Bayesian vs Frequentist statistics

 \subsection{Bayesian statistics}

-In Bayesian statistics, data and model are two elements of the same space \cite{bayeslecture}, i.e. no formal distinction is made between measured quantities $X$ and parameters $\theta$.
+In Bayesian statistics, data and model are two elements of the same space \cite{bayeslecture}, i.e., no formal distinction is made between measured quantities $X$ and parameters $\theta$.
 One may envisage the process of generating a measurement's outcome $Y=y$ as two draws, one draw for $\Theta$ (where $\Theta$ is a model with associated probabilities to the parameter $\theta$) to select a value of $\theta$ and a subsequent draw for $P_\theta$ to arrive at $X=x$.
-This perspective may seem rather absurd in view of the definitions for a Frequentist way of thinking, but in Bayesian statistics where probabilities are related to our own knowledge, it results natural to associate probability distributions to our parameters.
-In this way an element $P_\theta$ of the model is interpreted simply as the distribution of $X$ given the parameter value $\theta$, i.e. as the conditional distribution $X|\theta$.
+This perspective may seem rather absurd when thinking in a Frequentist way, but, in Bayesian statistics, where probabilities are related to our own knowledge, it results natural to associate probability distributions to our parameters.
+In this way, an element $P_\theta$ of the model is interpreted simply as the distribution of $X$ given the parameter value $\theta$, i.e., as the conditional distribution $X|\theta$.